chriskyfung/chriskyfung.github.io/_posts/tumblr/2019-10-29-how-to-add-a-custom-open-graph-image-tag-to-a-tumblr-blog.md

  - Custom domain: _(Optional) recommends using a subdomain, e.g. `res.example.com`_
  - Enforce HTTPS: _(Optional)_

-{% include picture.html img="tumblr/GitHub-Page-Settings" ext="png" alt="Example GitHub Pages configuration" caption="Fig. Example GitHub Pages configuration"%}
+{% include picture.html height="618" img="tumblr/GitHub-Page-Settings" ext="png" alt="Example GitHub Pages configuration" caption="Example GitHub Pages configuration"%}

 If you use a subdomain as the custom domain, add a CNAME record to your DNS server and point it to `<your-github-username>.github.io`.
 Otherwise, the Project Site URL will under the domain `github.io`, in the form of `http(s)://<your-github-username>.github.io/<repository-name>/`.

 Go back to the **Code** tab of the repository, I suggest creating a folder, called `og-images` and store all post cover images to it.
 You can also upload and host your CSS and JavaScript files in the same way.

-{% include picture.html img="tumblr/GitHub-Page-Files" ext="png" alt="" caption="Fig. Example file structure for the GitHub Page" %}
+{% include picture.html width="472" height="128" img="tumblr/GitHub-Page-Files" ext="png" alt="" caption="Example file structure for the GitHub Page" %}

 ## Add og tags to your Custom Theme